joshcanhelp/josh-to-11/content/post/44-fresh-cards-from-fresh-impressions-in-florida.md

 wpid: 325
 ---

-# Fresh cards from Fresh Impressions in Florida

 It’s not everyday, or even every month, that you can do business with a company or individual where you can say you were overjoyed to be their client.
 You can be in love your new laptop or you can be completed satisfied with a particular pizza joint but it’s a rare occasion to be so much a part of the process that you become friends with the owner.